Academic Articles About Graphic Design

 Slowing Down Graphic Design By Kristian Bjornard

-Our modern lives are fast, and so the design must be fast to help information and understanding keep up with the pace of life.
-“What then,” Trace asked the class, “does slow graphic design look and behave like?”
-Trace’s question caused all present to pause and think.
+Our modern lives are fast, and so design must be fast to help information and understanding keep up with the pace of life.
+“So what,” Trace asked the class, “does slow graphic design look and behave like?”
+Trace’s question caused everyone in the room to stop and think.
 What is fast design?
 What is slow design?

 It’s a Talk About Graphic Design By David Cabianca